adamtow/record-text-to-speech/docs/English.md

 1. From the Record Text to Speech home screen, tap **New Recording…**.
 2. Enter the text you want to have spoken.
 3. If Display Hints is enabled, instructions will appear on screen.
-Tap OK to dismiss the alert.
+Tap **OK** to dismiss the alert.
 4. Choose the language of your inputted text. ![Activating Screen Recording](https://adamtow.github.io/record-text-to-speech/images/new-recording-2.png)
-5. Activate Screen Recording from Control Center.
+5. Activate **Screen Recording** from Control Center.
 6. Wait three seconds until the red Screen Recording icon appears in the status bar of your iOS device.
-7. Tap Done.
+7. Tap **Done**.
 8. Shortcuts will now speak your text.
 9. When Shortcuts has finished speaking, additional instructions will appear in an alert.
-10. Tap the red Screen Recording icon in the status bar.
+10. Tap the **red Screen Recording icon** in the status bar.
-11. Tap Stop to stop the screen recording.
+11. Tap **Stop** to stop the screen recording.
 Wait for the notification from iOS that the recording has been saved to Photos before proceeding to the next step.
-12. Tap OK to dismiss the instructional alert.
+12. Tap **OK** to dismiss the instructional alert.

-Next, a menu will appear with the following commands to perform on the text to speech recording:
+Next, a menu will appear with the following commands to perform on the text to speech recording.
+The screenshot below shows the screens that appears when you choose the **Save Audio** command.

 ![Options menu after recording](https://adamtow.github.io/record-text-to-speech/images/new-recording-3.png)